-It’s also useful when building new products or features into an app or service.
+Another important use case is building new products or features into an app or service.
 Rather than simply coding and seeing what happens, engineering teams can create UML diagrams to visualize how the new feature should work, where it’ll fit into the overall scheme of the app, and helps them foresee issues which may arise.

-What are the types of UML diagrams?
+What are different types of UML diagrams?

 There are roughly 14 different types of UML diagrams, which segment into two main categories: structural, and behavioral.
-We’ll discuss each.

 Structural UML diagrams

 Structural UML diagrams, as the name suggests, focus on the structure of a system.
 As this is most often found in software engineering, a UML diagram for an app may be a visual walkthrough of how the code is structured, with folders and outside dependencies represented as unique items on the diagram.

 There are the types of structural UML diagrams:

 - Class Diagram.
 The most general UML diagram of the structural UML diagram method, class diagrams provide a general overview of a program.
 Each major step is seen as a block in the diagram, and its functions are listed below the main header.
 Class diagrams are typically limited to four major blocks.